ABOUT US

 Ed Witkin is a solar pioneer who’s been designing and installing solar systems since 1987.
 In the late 80s, Ed converted a Volkswagen bus so it could run on solar power.
 The vehicle impressed Bill Fleming and inspired the pair to produce the Alternative Energy Festival in Atlanta, GA in 1989.
 The bus provided power for the stage and music at that festival.
 This was the origin of GET OFF THE GRID FEST which led to its official creation in 2015.
 Ed and his family live in Chapel Hill, NC where he is the owner of Carrboro Solar Works and is a founding member of United Solar Initiative.

-OUR 2023 PARTNERS & COLLABORATORS
+PARTNERS & COLLABORATORS